marmelab/ra-keycloak/packages/ra-keycloak/Readme.md

     // Optional: makes Keycloak check that a user session already exists when it initializes
     // and immediately consider the user as authenticated if one exists.
     onLoad: 'check-sso',
+    // Optional: makes Keycloak check that a user session already exists when it initializes and redirect them to the Keycloak login page if not.
+    // It's not necessary with react-admin as it already has a process for that (authProvider.checkAuth)
+    // onLoad: 'login-required',
 };

 // here you can implement the permission mapping logic for react-admin